 Who are the members of World OCR?

 The members of World OCR are the national federations representing over 80 countries worldwide.
 Each national federation is composed of athlete members and represents their needs and interests.
-National Federation members are organised into Continental Confederations, which are associations of the National Federations in five continental regions under OCR Africa, OCR Americas, OCR Asia, OCR Europe and OCR Oceania.
+National Federation members are organised into Continental Confederations, which are associations of the National Federations in four continental regions under OCR Africa, OCR Americas, OCR Asia and OCR Europe.

 How is the World OCR governed?

 World OCR is governed by a volunteer board made up of obstacle race enthusiasts, sport professionals, Olympians, athletes, medical practitioners and event producers from across the member national federations.
 Central Board members are nominated by members prior to election at annual general meetings called the Congress.

 Are World OCR board and committee members paid?